marlonpatrick/kafka-mongodb-outbox-remover/README.md

 }
 ```

-Virtually all of the above schema is already the standard format produced by (MongoDB Kafka Connector)[https://docs.mongodb.com/kafka-connector/current/].
+Virtually all of the above schema is already the standard format produced by [MongoDB Kafka Connector](https://docs.mongodb.com/kafka-connector/current/).
 The only field that is part of the Outbox Remover specification is the "outbox" field.
 The "outbox" field must be an array of objects representing the events that the main entity (represented by the fullDocument) wants to send to its clients via Kafka.

 When processing a record value with the above scheme, what the Outbox Remover does is to remove the elements present in the outbox field in the corresponding database/collection.